l3robot/ulavalSFM/README.md

 What is ulavalSFM ?
 -------------------

 ulavalSFM is a free software manager to prepare and do structure from motion in a parallel way.
 It's in development.
 The structure from motion will be based on bundlerSFM : https://github.com/snavely/bundler_sfm.
 My version of BundlerSFM will though recognize the "ulavalSFM.txt" file and the new "matches.init.txt" file.
 Your images have to be in JPEG **only .jpg** ext.
 Use ext.sh to change the extensions and cjpg.py to find hidden PNG file to delete (both installed with ulavalSFM).
+You can use the script cleanSFM.py to clean the directory.
+It will change the extension and find hidden PNG files.

 The python package I use
 ------------------------